Y-CHETHAN/Digital-Image-Processing/Exp2-Record-Image acquisition from web camera/README.md

-# IMAGE ACQUISITION FROM WEB CAMERA
+# Image Acquisition from Web Camera

 ## AIM:
 To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.